WHO IS RULING THE WORLD? WHY SUFFERING?

 The Greek word “governing” authorities literally “higher/better” authorities not “governing” authorities.
 Those who are in a higher position.
 This Greek word “Authorities” appears 103 times in the NT.
 In all 103 places in the NT, it is never in reference to a leader or ruler, but in reference to the POSITION of authority.
 Meaning, having an authority structure is from God.
 Without an authority structure there is chaos or anarchy.
 Authority structure is good and from God but not every ruler in the position of authority is from God neither do they submit themselves to what God wants them to do.
-In verse 3, Paul talks about the specific person in that Authority, known as the Ruler.
-Please notice the characteristics of the leader Paul is referring to in Rom.
-13:3.
-This is good leader, not a murderer like Hitler or some leaders, but is someone who has been doing good, “For he is the minister of God to thee for good.
+In verse 3, Paul talks about the ruler in that Authority structure.
+Please notice the characteristics of the leader Paul is referring to, “he is the minister of God to thee for good.
 But if thou do that which is evil, be afraid; for he beareth not the sword in vain: for he is the minister of God, a revenger to execute wrath upon him that doeth EVIL” (Rom.
 13:4).
 Notice this leader isn’t one who executes wrath upon them that doeth good!
 Please understand this, if they do then they are not of God so don’t use Romans 13 for this leader!
 So no, God did not establish Hitler, Stalin etc. They were chosen by people or Satan because they brought wrath on those who did good.

 Number 8.
 All are sinners and therefore they can never make the right choices!